 - Advanced Critical Thinking (year 3)

-He is involved in the Social and Organisational Psychology Research Group, and the Healthy Lives Research Group.
+He is leader of the Social and Organisational Psychology Research Group, and a member of the Healthy Lives Research Group.
 He is the current editor of the Cultural Evolution Collection for Humanities & Social Sciences Communications and a lead designer of a free, online learning module on the Cultural Evolution of Narratives for the Cultural Evolution Society.

 Areas of expertise